barchart/push-notifications-public/packages/sdk-js/docs/content/product_overview.md

 #### Direct Access

-The Barchart ENS implements a REST interface via HTTP.
+The Barchart Push Notification Service implements a REST interface via HTTP.
 You may choose to interact with the remote service directly, bypassing this SDK entirely.
 An [OpenAPI](https://www.openapis.org/) specification of the interface can be found in the [API Reference](/content/api_reference) section.

 #### Other